-Typically, for most credit cards if you pay off all your purchases by the deadline, you will not owe any interest on those purchases.
+Typically, for most credit cards if you pay off all your purchases by the deadline, you will not owe any interest on those purchases, be sure to read the fine print for your particular credit card.
 However, if you do not pay everything off, the credit card company will charge interest on whatever portion remains unpaid unless you happen to be in a zero percent introductory APR promotional period for purchases.
 Most credit card companies begin charging interest on cash advances and balance transfers on the transaction date however, again an exception, for balance transfers if you have a zero percent introductory APR promotional period for your qualifying balance transfers.

 If you do not make at least the minimum payment, the credit card company typically will charge you a late payment penalty and some card issuers could increase your interest rate to a much higher penalty APR.
 Although there are credit card companies that do not increase your interest rate to a much higher penalty APR for paying late.

 Your credit card has a set spending limit.
 If your unpaid balance reaches this limit, you will need to make a payment before you can make any more purchases with the card.
 If you attempt to spend over your limit, the transaction will be unsuccessful unless you have previously opted in to over-the-limit spending.

 If you opt in to over-the-limit charges, your credit card issuer can typically charge you a fee of up to $25 the first time it happens, and up to $38 if it happens a second time within six months, the fee can’t exceed the amount by which you went over.
 If you previously opted in, you can opt out at any time.

 Credit card fees